 Software development issues in the area of numerical analysis are studied, and a number of numerical software tools such as Fortran90, Matlab, and Maple are examined.
 The main course project is the development of a numerical software package by students working in programming teams in a selected area of numerical algorithms.

 This course is an overview of the principles and algorithms of computer graphics.
 Topics include: representation of primitive objects (curves, and surfaces), texture mapping, radiometry, graphic toolkits, and animation systems.
 Typical projects have ranged from coding animations to writing a ray tracer.
+Classes 3 hrs. and recitation 1.5 hrs. per week.

 This course considers manipulations on a bibliographic database.
 Topics covered include an introduction and basic definitions, inverted file structures, automatic indexing, prototype systems, retrieval and refinements and natural language processing.

 Data mining refers to a family of techniques used to detect interesting knowledge in data.
-With the availability of large databases to store, manage and assimilate data, the
+With the availability of large databases to store, manage and assimilate data, the new thrust of data mining lies at the intersection of database systems, artificial intelligence and algorithms that efficiently analyze data.
+The course will use concepts from pattern recognitions, statistics, data analysis and machine learning.
+The size of databases and high complexity of techniques present many interesting computational challenges.

 Students study the management of data sets that are too large or complex for traditional data-processing platforms.
 Data storage and retrieval concepts, including data warehousing, cloud, and distributed computing are covered.
 Tools and technologies to help summarize, visualize, and understand the significance of data are introduced along with principles and practices of business intelligence.
+Classes 3 hrs. and recitation 1.5 hours per week.

 The student conducts a research project in computing science under the supervision of any member of the Department.
 The student will submit a thesis and present it orally.